Skip to main content

 Measure

 Run realistic customer questions through the major AI models.
 Capture what they said.
-Turn that into measurable numbers — citation frequency, share of voice, sentiment — that compare you against your competitors.
+Turn that into numbers (visibility, share of voice, sentiment) that compare you against your competitors.

 2